Departmental Speakers Series and Related Talks

 Jessica GELBER (University of Pittsburgh).
 "Two Ways of Being an End: Aristotle and Teleology."
 March 31.

 Jeffrey WILLIAMS (Carnegie Mellon University).
-Title TBA.
+"Brave New.
+University."
 April 28.

 Justin E.H.
 SMITH, (Université Paris Diderot — Paris VII), “Is Western Philosophy a 19th-Century Invention?
 Historiography and Boundary-Policing from the Encyclopédie to Hegel.”
 September 11.